 In this new age of connected construction, it’s more vital than ever before to stay on top of your game.
 Fall just a bit behind on time or budget, and you may find yourself losing out to competitors, or irretrievably late to forthcoming technology developments.
-In fact, according a new report from KPMG, 87% of owners report that their projects are coming under greater scrutiny, making it more than important than ever to set projects up for success from the start.
+In fact, according a new report from KPMG, 87% of owners report that their construction projects are coming under greater scrutiny, making it more than important than ever to set projects up for success from the start.

 If you want your construction company to rise above the rest, it’s crucial to not only understand this term but grasp why it matters to your job, your projects and your life.
 Below, we’ll take a close look at what are construction submittals, why they matter, the basics of a solid submittals template, what they consist of, and how to streamline the process.